majkinetor/mm-docs/README.md

 ## Prerequisites

-- Requires docker to build and run
+- Docker to build, serve and develop
-- Build system requires PowerShell
+- PowerShell for the convenient task system (optional)

 ## Usage

-To start writing, clone/use [mm-docs-template](https://github.com/majkinetor/mm-docs-template.git).
+To start writing, clone/use [mm-docs-template](https://github.com/majkinetor/mm-docs-template.git) - this repository is not used directly when writing documentation.
+This repository is used to improve the mm-docs itself.

-The PowerShell build system requires [Invoke-Build](https://github.com/nightroman/Invoke-Build) (alias `ib`, a cross-platform Powershell module).
+The project uses cross-platform PowerShell build system [Invoke-Build](https://github.com/nightroman/Invoke-Build).

 |                       Command                       |                  Description                   |
 | --------------------------------------------------- | ---------------------------------------------- |